Swadha22/variancePartition/README.md

 ### Analyses of Immune Variation Project's microarray dataset using "variancePartition"
-The Immune Variation (ImmVar) project assayed gene expression in CD14 +CD16 − monocytes and CD4 + T-cells on the Affymetrix Human Gene 1.0 ST Array platform in order to characterize the role of cell type in genetic regulation of gene expression.
-Analysis of 984 individuals with data from both cell types reveals that multiple variables can contribute to the expression variation in this dataset.
+The Immune Variation (ImmVar) project assayed gene expression in  monocytes and CD4 T-cells on the Affymetrix Human Gene 1.0 ST Array platform in order to characterize the role of cell type in genetic regulation of gene expression.
+In this analysis, we are fitting a linear model to see what biological fators or the phenotypic characters might be driving the variation in the data.
+This analysis can help us apply different stategies for the downstream differencial gene expression analysis or whatever the goal is.

 The daset used in this analysis is:  https://hoffmg01.u.hpc.mssm.edu/ImmVar/